Air Potatoes

 Applications

 Air potatoes are best suited for cooked applications such as frying, sautéing, and roasting and should be treated and prepared like a yam.
-They carry a bitter flavor and slimy texture when raw, so it is recommended to boil them to reduce the bitterness.
-Some wild, uncultivated varieties of the Air potato, like the ones found in Florida, cannot be eaten due to their toxic nature.
+They have a bitter flavor and slimy texture when raw, which can be reduced by boiling.
+Some wild, non-domesticated varieties of the Air potatoes, like those found in Florida, cannot be eaten due to their toxic nature.
 Caution and research should be taken prior to consumption.
-Cultivated Air potatoes from Asia are popular for making Okonomiyaki, a Japanese style pancake that uses a variety of ingredients.
-Additionally, they can be added to miso soups, curry, tempura, and Nimono, which is a Japanese style simmered dish.
+Cultivated Air potatoes from Asia are popular for making okonomiyaki, a Japanese-style pancake.
+They can also be added to miso soups, curry, tempura, and nimono, a Japanese simmered dish.
 Air potatoes will keep for a couple of weeks when loosely wrapped and stored in a cool, dry, and dark place.

 Ethnic/Cultural Info